Sitemap Event Validation

 Timestamp | Date and time that the event was triggered. |

-User ID | User name, email address, or anonymous user ID of the user who triggered the event. |
+User ID | Username, email address, or anonymous user ID of the user who triggered the event. |

-URL | URL returned from window.location.href on the page where the event is generated. |
+URL | URL returned from window.location.href on the page where the event originated. |

 Client IP | IP address of the user client that generated the event. |